nredell/forecastML/README.md

 ### Multi-output forecast in R

-* This is the same seatbelt dataset example except now, instead of 1 model for each forecast horizon, we'll build 1 multi-ouput neural network model that forecasts 12 steps into the future.
+* This is the same seatbelt dataset example except now, instead of 1 model for each forecast horizon, we'll build 1 multi-output neural network model that forecasts 12 steps into the future.

 * Given that this is a small dataset, the multi-output approach would require a decent amount of tuning to produce accurate results.
-An alterative would be to forecast, say, horizons 6 through 12 if longer term forecasts were of interest to reduce the number of parameters; the output neurons do not have to start at a horizon of 1 or even be contiguous.
+An alternative would be to forecast, say, horizons 6 through 12 if longer term forecasts were of interest to reduce the number of parameters; the output neurons do not have to start at a horizon of 1 or even be contiguous.